-Starting a retail store – and ensuring that it succeeds – is a major undertaking.
+Starting a retail store or fashion boutique—and ensuring that it succeeds—is a major undertaking.

-Organizing and securing premises, paying utilities, outfitting the shop, and stocking inventory are often easier said than done, creating a challenging and costly web that requires careful research and planning.
+Organizing and securing your storefront, paying utilities and stocking inventory is often easier said than done, creating a challenging and costly web that requires careful research and planning.
 So, how much does it cost to start a retail store?

 For many hopeful retailers, the startup cost poses a significant barrier to entry.
 With all of the components required to launch a retail business, it’s easy to miss something major, putting your operations at risk before the shop doors even open.
 However, appropriate analysis can do wonders to alleviate the burden of the startup process.
 This is what you can expect when starting a retail store.